blynkkk/blynkkk.github.io/BlynkMainOperations.md

 ##Data types
 The actual values are sent as Strings, so there is no practical limits on the data that can be sent.
 However, remember the limitations of the platform when dealing with numbers.
 For example, integer values on Arduino are 16-bit, allowing range -32768 to 32767.
 You can interpret incoming data as Integers, Floats, Doubles and Strings.
-Use this commands:
+Use these commands:

 ```cpp
 param.asInt(); 		// get an integer value